topi314/LavaSrc/README.md

   },
   "vkMusic": {
     "userToken": "your user token"
   },
   "qobuz": {
-      "userOauthToken" : "your user token",
+    "userOauthToken": "your user token",
-      "appId" : "your app ID",
+    "appId": "your app ID",
-      "appSecret" : "your app Secret"
+    "appSecret": "your app Secret"
   }
 }
 ```